 Chilean Tierra del Fuego

 While the savage natural beauty of the area is the main attraction for travellers there is also more traditional touristic sightseeing on offer: much of the tourism in Tierra del Fuego revolves around 'southernmost' things.
 The port town of Puerto Williams claims to be the southernmost city in the world, while the southernmost cathedral and temple are located in Punta Arenas.
 While Cape Horn is widely thought to be the southernmost island in South America, that title actually goes to The Diego Ramírez Islands, which are nesting grounds for many species of southern seabirds, including albatross, penguins and petrels.
-If you enjoy adventurous travelling off the beaten track then Tierra del Fuego will be a revelation.
+Travellers with a sense of adventure looking to get off the beaten track will find Tierra del Fuego to be quite a revelation.